SarankanT/sarankant/README.md

 - [House Prices - Linear Regression Modelling](https://github.com/SarankanT/MSCI-436-Final-Project): Campaign that analyzes various characteristics of houses within the Ames, Iowa region to anticipate the impact or potential increase in value of a home improvment.

-- [Meal Kit Delivery Service Optimization](https://github.com/HassanRawasia/MSCI-434-Final-Project): Examines the transportation problem in the context of a meal kit delivery service, with a focus on the quality degradation of fresh foods.
+- [Meal Kit Delivery Optimization Modelling](https://github.com/HassanRawasia/MSCI-434-Final-Project): Examines the transportation problem in the context of a meal kit delivery service, with a focus on the quality degradation of fresh foods.

 - [The Next Chapter](https://www.instagram.com/thenextchapter.to/): Building a platform to foster a culture of reading and provide a space for meaningful discussions.